Quincy Dodd: 2020

 On 22 February, Dodd came off the bench in the Indigenous All Stars 10–4 win over the Maori All Stars.
 In March, Dodd joined the Canterbury-Bankstown Bulldogs NSWRL Women's Premiership team.

 On 25 October, Dodd came off the bench and scored a try in the Roosters' 10–20 NRLW Grand Final loss to the Brisbane Broncos.
 On 13 November, Dodd made her State of Origin debut for New South Wales in their 18–24 loss to Queensland.

 2021

 On 20 February, Dodd represented the Indigenous All Stars for the third time, in their 24–0 loss to the Māori All Stars.
 In March, she rejoined the Sharks for the 2021 NSWRL Women's Premiership season.

+2022

+Played for the St George Illawarra Dragons in the delayed 2021 season and helped guide the Dragons to the Grand Final, which they lost 4-16 to the Sydney Roosters.

+Dodd represented NSW in the Blues 20-14 win over Queensland in Canberra.

+Dodd remained with the Dragons for the 2022 season.

+2023

+Quincy signs on as NRLW Shark #1.

+2024

+Dodd was an integral part in guiding the Sharks to their maiden NRLW Grand Final, eventually losing 28-32 to the Sydney Roosters.

+Dodd was selected in the Australian Jillaroos squad for the 2024 Pacific Championships, and made her Test Debut against Papua New Guinea at Suncorp Stadium on Friday 18 October.

+2025

+On 6 October 2025, despite only playing seven NRLW games this season, Dodd was selected in the Australian Jillaroos squad for the upcoming Pacific Championships.